goschtl/zope/bluebream/website/docs/v1.0/tutorial2.rst

 This is the second part of tutorial.
 This chapter expand the application started in the first part of tutorial with additional functionalities.
 If you complete this chapter, you should be able to create content components.
+(Content components are objects with a user visisble view).

 .. _tut2-adding-tickets: